lsst/verify/doc/metric-dev.rst

 .. code-block:: python

    design_spec.d  # the distance parameter
-   design_spec.d.value  # value of distance parameter
+   design_spec.d.quantity  # value of distance parameter
-   design_spec.d.units  # units of the distance parameter
+   design_spec.d.unit  # units of the distance parameter

 See :doc:`measurement-dev` for examples of measurements that retrieve dependencies of metrics and their specification levels.